Gratuity is a one-time retirement payment; pension provides lifelong monthly support. Understand both to secure your post-retirement life.

 Most workers aspire to secure their retirement, which is contingent on having sufficient financial resources.
 When an employee reaches a certain age and retires, they may receive a lump sum payment from their employer as a form of appreciation for their tenure.
 Alternatively, a pension plan may be offered as another retirement benefit, wherein the retiree or their dependents receive a fixed monthly sum for the duration of their life.
-Know more about Gratuity and Pension
+Know more about Gratuity and Pension.

-Retirement Versus Gratuity
+Retirement Vs Gratuity

 Gratuity Meaning

-What is ‘Pension’?
+What is a ‘Pension’?

 Distinctive Features of Gratuity and Pension